TOPIC 6: SPACE PHYSICS

 The colour of stars follows the general order of the spectrum, from the red end to the blue end.
 Why is it that there are no green or violet stars?
 See if you can find out, or click here for hints.

 A red giant star actually gives out a range of frequencies, including a lot of infra-red and red light, and a little orange / yellow etc. However, to our eyes, the main colour seen is red.
-What colour would a star look like if it gave out a fairly balanced spread of the colours from the spectrum, centered on green?
+What colour would a star look like if it gave out a fairly balanced spread of the colours from the spectrum, centred on green?

 The Sun is a yellow/white star of medium size, consisting mostly of hydrogen and helium, and it radiates most of its energy in the infrared, visible and ultraviolet regions of the electromagnetic spectrum.
 It is just one star in a giant spiral galaxy called the Milky Way, consisting of many billions of stars.
 We can see other galaxies of similar size to ours - figure 1 shows our neighbouring galaxy called Andromeda, which is of a similar size and shape to our own Milky Way galaxy: